gregurco/jobeet-tutorial/docs/days/day-8.md

 We created new Job object and passed it to `createForm` method along with `JobType` class.
 This method will create a form class based on entity object and rules described in `JobType` class.
-In form we will need a special form "view" object, that's why we passed to template not the form, but the result of `createView` method.
+In form we will need a special form "view" object, that’s why we passed to template not the form, but the result of `createView` method.

 ## The Form Template

-In previous step we passed the data to `job/create.html.twig` template, but we don't have it yet.
+In previous step we passed the data to `job/create.html.twig` template, but we don’t have it yet.
-Let's create it and use a set of form helper functions:
+Let’s create it and use a set of form helper functions:

 ```twig
 {% extends 'base.html.twig' %}